maddie35/TakeHome/Phase1Audit.md

 **Fix:** one heading name, one format, specified in the template.

-### h.
+### i.
 "Get started with connectors" calls itself a tutorial

 The intro refers to the article as a tutorial and includes a "What you'll learn" list.